Dele Giwa: Personal life

-Assassination
+Death

-Dele Giwa was killed by a parcel bomb in his home at Ikeja, Lagos, while in his study with Kayode Soyinka, on Sunday October 19, 1986.
+Dele Giwa was killed by a parcel bomb in his home at Ikeja, Lagos, while in his study with Kayode Soyinka, on Sunday 19 October 1986.
 The assassination occurred two days after he had been interviewed by State Security Service (SSS) officials.
 In an off-the-record interview with airport journalists, Lt.
 Col. A.K.
-Togun, the Deputy Director of the SSS had claimed that on October 9 Dele Giwa and Alex Ibru had organised a media parley for media executives and the newly created SSS.
+Togun, the Deputy Director of the SSS had claimed that on 9 October Dele Giwa and Alex Ibru had organised a media parley for media executives and the newly created SSS.
 Togun claimed that it was at this meeting that the SSS and the media executives reached a secret censorship agreement.
 Under this agreement, the media was to report any story with potential to embarrass the government to the SSS before they tried to publish same.

-Giwa had been invited by the SSS to their headquarters for the first time on September 19, 1986, after writing an article in which he described the newly introduced Second-Tier Foreign Exchange Market (SFEM) as "God's experiment" and suggested that if SFEM failed, the people would stone their leaders in the streets.
+Giwa had been invited by the SSS to their headquarters for the first time on 19 September 1986, after writing an article in which he described the newly introduced Second-Tier Foreign Exchange Market (SFEM) as "God's experiment" and suggested that if SFEM failed, the people would stone their leaders in the streets.
 Giwa was interviewed and his statement taken by two SSS operatives.
 He was later taken to meet with Lt Col Togun, the deputy director of the agency in his office.
 Togun is reported to have told Giwa that he found nothing offensive in the story as Giwa had also stated in the same story that he was hopeful that Babangida seemed determined to make SFEM work.